RappyTV/labymod4-api-wiki/docs/pages/addon/features/config.md

     ![Config-Result](../../../assets/files/screenshots/config-example.gif)

 ## Config Versioning
-If you want to push an update for your addon which breaks existing configs it would be a great idea to write a little config migrator class which converts the old json file to your new config format.
+If you want to push an update for your addon which breaks existing configs it would be a great idea to write a little config migrator class which converts the old JSON file to your new config format.
 The first step would be increasing the current version of your addon config by one.
 You do so by overriding the `AddonConfig#getConfigVersion` method in your config implementation.
 ```java
 @Override